Milosmithy58/EDIS/edis/README.md

 ### Crime provider note

 - UK crime data uses the same `data.police.uk` endpoint with `lat/lon` parameters.
-- US crime data requires a state abbreviation and the FBI API key.
+- US crime data uses the LessCrime dataset by default and still requires a state abbreviation.
+Provide an FBI API key to enable the fallback adapter if the dataset is unreachable.
 - Ensure your Wix UI sets the correct `country` so the backend knows which adapter to call.

 ## Smoke test locations